-Recommendation: We respectfully request EOHHS not reduce benchmark percentiles used when setting rates and urge use of the 75th percentile, at a minimum, to set fair and comparable salary levels using an adequate blend of BLS job classifications.
+Recommendation: We respectfully request EOHHS not reduce benchmark percentiles used when setting rates and urge the use of the 75th percentile, at a minimum, to set fair and comparable salary levels using an adequate blend of BLS job classifications.
+We also request that EOHHS use the updated May 2024 OEWS in subsequent rate hearings.